patrick-kidger/signatory/README.rst

     cd signatory
     pip install .

-Prebuilt wheels are not yet available - you'll have to have the relevant toolchain installed to compile C++.
-(If you're on Linux this is probably already the case.)
+Prebuilt wheels are not yet available - you'll have to be able to compile C++.
+If you're on Linux this is probably already the case, and the above installation instructions should just work.

 Documentation
 -------------